notepad-plus-plus/npp-usermanual/content/docs/preferences.md

 * **Word character list**
     * `☐ Use default Word character list as it is`: for Smart Highlighting (see above) or the Normal search mode in the Find and Replace dialogs, will use the normal alphanumeric rules for determining what constitutes a word for "Match Whole Word Only"
-        * The default "word characters" inlcude anything that Unicode considers alphanumeric, plus the underscore "_" character.
+        * The default "word characters" include anything that Unicode considers alphanumeric, plus the underscore "_" character.
-            * Includes: standard Latin characters, accented characters, letterlike symbols, superscript digits, and enclosed (circled) digits
+            * Includes: standard Latin characters, accented characters, letter-like symbols, superscript digits, and enclosed (circled) digits
-            * Excludes: punctuation, mathematical operators, box drawing, arrows, emoji, or other such sybols.
+            * Excludes: punctuation, mathematical operators, box drawing, arrows, emoji, or other such symbols.
     * `☐ Add your character as part of word`: sometimes, the default "word character list" isn't sufficient for you; if you want other characters to be considered in "whole word only", add them here
         * The value should be a string consisting of all the additional characters you would like to be included as a "word character".
         * Spaces are liable to cause problems, and are not recommended to be present in this entry.
 If you try to add a space, the dialog box will show a warning message.